Signs that you may need to repair/replace your water heater

 There are quite a few options when it comes to upgrading or installing a new water heater.
 As explained in the sidebar, water heaters are described in several different ways.
 The type or “style” of water heater is an important choice, but you’ll also need to consider size and heat source.
-It helps to discuss your water heating needs with an experienced contractor who is familiar with all water heating options.
+When you are ready to have your water heater repaired, replaced and installed, it helps to discuss your water heating needs with an experienced contractor who is familiar with all water heating options.

 If you are looking to repair or replace your water heater, the experts at Jack Hall Plumbing & Heating can help.
 With many years of experience in the plumbing industry, we have seen what can happen when an old water heater springs a leak – the damage caused can be devastating and expensive.